 Each year they attempted to find all the nests in these four woods by systematic searches and to follow their outcomes.
 In the last two decades about 50 nests have been found each year with nest contents determined by using video nest inspection cameras on telescopic poles (Smith & Charman 2012).
 Nests were found at all stages of the nesting cycle but once found they were checked every few days and inspected with the video nest camera to determine the clutch size, numbers of chicks fledged and the timing of egg laying and fledging.
 To determine the numbers of young fledged the nests were inspected just before the young were due to fledge and a few days afterwards to check for any unfledged young left in the nest.

 They also monitored the timing and abundance of defoliating caterpillars, a major food source for breeding woodpeckers, using frass trays and damage assessments of Oak leaves.
-The results of this work have just been published (19 July 2019) in the BTO Journal Bird Study, read all about it on our news pages here
+The results of this work have just been published (19 July 2019) in the BTO Journal Bird Study, read all about it on our news pages here Does the abundance and timing of defoliating caterpillars influence the nest survival and productivity of the Great Spotted Woodpecker.

 Do Great Spotted Woodpeckers migrate?